 Currently in Residence

-working with the whole community from the primary school to elderly residents and the local health centre to create a portrait of the ancient market town.
+working with the whole community from the primary school to elderly residents to map the flora of this ancient market town on the edge of Dartmoor National Park.

 Now Gallery Greenwich Peninsula, London (2017)

-using Tom Dixon's Shed as a herbarium studio to investigate and chart the special nature of this bio-diverse green space.
+using Tom Dixon's Shed as a herbarium studio to investigate and chart the special nature of this bio-diverse green space on the banks of the Thames.

 Honeyscribe Hive Princesshay Shopping Centre, Exeter (2014-)

-exploring the foraging and flight patterns of urban bee colonies on Princesshay's roof top garden.
+exploring the foraging and flight patterns of urban bee colonies on Princesshay's roof top garden and a multi-year programme of creative engagement with local communities.

 Buckfast Abbey Bee Garden (2006)